vidbina/vidbina.github.io/_drafts/2013-03-08-washee-washee.markdown

 a musician I often experienced gigs which I judged to be suboptimal.
 I either made many mistakes or the band synergy just seemed to be off.
-The audience usually seemed totally oblivious to these obvious blunders which goes to show that builders look through different sets of focal lenses in comparison to the common folk (everybody else) and are very aware of all the blemishes and often unsuccesful in relating these blemishes to the actual impact they will end up having.
+The audience usually seemed totally oblivious to these obvious blunders which goes to show that builders look through different sets of lenses in comparison to the common folk (everybody else) and are very aware of all the blemishes and often unsuccesful in relating these blemishes to the actual impact they will end up having.